twinstake/permissioned-delegation-near/README.md

 ### Test error

+Staking-pool contract integration test doensn't compile at all (even for standart contract)

-if you get error like this:
+However, staking-pool-factory integration test compiles and runs successfully but you can get error like this:

 ```
 error[E0554]: `#![feature]` may not be used on the stable release channel